NethServer/nethsecurity-docs/port_forward.rst

 - Enabling logging: port forwards can be configured to log incoming traffic for each rule.
 By enabling the ``Log`` option, the network administrator can keep track of the traffic passing through the port forward, allowing for monitoring and analysis
-- Access restriction: port forwards can be restricted to specific IP addresses or CIDR blocks.
-By adding a list of allowed IP addresses or specifying CIDR notations inside the ``Restrict access to`` field,   the user can limit access to the port forward.
+- Access restriction: port forwards can be restricted to specific IP addresses, CIDR blocks or a domain set object.
+By entering a list of allowed IP addresses and CIDR notations, or selecting a domain set object inside the ``Restrict access to`` field, the user can limit access to the port forward.
 This enhances security by controlling which external devices are allowed to connect to the internal service.
 - Binding to specific public IP: port forwards can be bound to a specific public IP address using the ``WAN IP`` field.
   This means that if your router/firewall has multiple public IP addresses,